komalsrathi/rnaseq-batch-correction/analyses/interaction-plot/README.md

 Options:
 	--metadata=CHARACTER
-		File path to MAF file to be analyzed.
+		File path to metadata file to be analyzed.
 Can be .gz compressed.

 	--outdir=OUTDIR
 		Output directory path.